 Radiation therapy is used to treat and manage cancer in affected areas of the body by using beams of intense energy to kill or slow the growth of cancer cells.
 Unlike normal cells, cancer cells can’t heal damage caused by radiation.
 It’s almost always paired with chemotherapy for the best results.

-This relatively new treatment uses medicines that kick-start your body’s natural immune response to cancer.
-Some types of immunotherapy use man-made antibodies that directly attack cancer cells while ignoring healthy cells.
+Also called biotherapy, this relatively new treatment uses medicines that kick-start your body’s natural immune response to cancer.
+Some types of immunotherapy use human-made antibodies that directly attack cancer cells while ignoring healthy cells.

-Yes, many of our patients are able to participate in clinical trials if they meet the requirements.
+Yes, all of our patients are able to participate in clinical trials if they meet the requirements.
 Take a look at our current clinical trials and learn more about our ongoing cancer research.

 We accept most health insurance plans, including Blue Cross and Blue Shield of Minnesota, CIGNA, HealthPartners, Medica, Medicare, PreferredOne and many others.